peiqiao0403/text-adventure/README.md

 1.  **Combat Flow**
     -   Combat begins when encountering a monster
-    -   Players take turns making actions
+    -   Take turns making actions
     -   Each action has specific effects and requirements
     -   Combat continues until either side is defeated
 2.  **Player Actions**